badlogic/asmcfg/README.md

 The only ISA specific code is in [`isUnconditionalJump()`](src/parser.ts), It checks if a line contains an ISA specific unconditional jump.
 To add support for more ISAs, you should add the unconditional jump mnemonics for that ISA.

 `asmcfg` is also pretty lenient concerning the assembly code format.
 The [parsers](src/parser.ts) try to identify function boundaries first.
 Then, the labels within each function are identified.
 Adding support for a different assembly code format requires applying a heuristic to identify which format the code is in in `parse()`, and then implementing a new `parseMyFormat()` function that returns the set of functions and their labels.
 See the existing parsers for an example.

+## Bundle size considerations
+Since `asmcfg` depends on `dagre-d3`, `graphlib`, and `d3`, the bundle size of `asmcfg.min.js` comes out a bit on the fat side with 510kb minimized.
+However, gzipped we get 164kb, which is acceptable.
+If you know of a lighter-weight, zero-dependency graph layouting library, let me know.

 ## Will you add feature X?
 Unlikely, unless I have a need for it myself, or it's a neat idea.